Who runs The Writing Retreat?

 Do you cater for vegetarians?

-If you are a non-meat or fish eater, please let us know when you book so we can include vegetarian options.
+Yes, we provide vegetarian alternatives as part of our menus and most lunches and some dinners are entirely vegetarian.
+If you are a non-meat or fish eater, or if you eat a plant-based diet, please let us know when you book so we can include vegetarian and vegan alternatives.

 How about food allergies?